ChrisKlijn/ISMB2012/ISMB2012_Day2.md

 This, combined with using the ClosestGene approach, which is agnostic to gene density, they are able to find better clustered groups of target genes.

+****

+## Special Session - Bioinformatic Integration of Diverse Experimental Data Sources

+### Network biology
+#### Trey Ideker, UCSD

+Network biology goes from genotype to phenotype via a mode (the network), where the intermediate model is constructed/annotated from a diverse collection of data types.
+The networks can be actively 'colored' by certain datatypes to find functional submodules.

+An example is an RNAi dataset in the context of HIV infection.
+By looking for local enrichment for RNAi phenotypes in the network, mechanisms can be found that work in HIV infection.
+Another example is mapping genetic synthetic lethal interactions on a physical interaction network.

+The rest of the talk will be on NeXO (Network Extracted Ontologies).
+The statement he poses is that clustering of data is flat, or modular.
+But there is a general hierarchy in biology. (proteins -> subunits -> complexes -> pathways -> cellular programs).
+This is evident in the organisation of the Gene Ontology (GO) classes.
+The challenge the speaker poses is: can we cluster a network in a hierarchical manner?

+Interestingly, in GO terms, especially smaller leaf terms, there is already a large enrichment of interacting proteins.
+Now, he looks to find ontologies directly from the network.
+They do this with an altered algorithm for social network mapping, which they call NeXO.
+They then map the GO terms from the human annotated GO to the network GO.
+Basically, the network ontology is good at recapitulation of cellular component GO part, but not molecular function or biological function.
+This additional annotation results in a much more informative network than the single PPI network.

+### Unsupervised clustering methods in systems biology and systems pharmacology
+#### Avi Ma'ayan, Mount Sinai

+The speaker will focus on two subjects:

+1. Expression2Kinases
+2. Sets2Networks and Genes2FANs

+The speaker starts with the introduction of a set of web-based tools, PPI, Genes2Networks, ChEA, KEA.
+These are then combined into an analysis of protein kinases that regulate transcription factors (ie. examine the upstream components of differentially expressed genes).
+They call this approach Genes2Kinases.
+They apply this data to the L1000 data (mini-microarrays that are very cheap to run).
+The ruslt of this analysis is a bit vague to me.

+Genes2FANs is a tool to examine enrichment in networks that are constructed from Broad-produced gnee enrichment set lists, so-called GMT files.
+They have web-interface to do these studies.

+The speaker went on to introduce a lot of different ways to construct networks, including collaborator networks etx.

+****

+## Special Session - Celebrating Science Together: ISMB 20 Years and NIGMS 50th anniversary special session

+### Linking genes to traits efficiently
+#### Ed Marcotte

+The classic way to link genes to a trait is to look in the local network neighborhood to find genes that are close to a gene that is known to be associated.
+Evolution guides the way in these cases, where plant data is driven by yeast and animal data.
+The speakers' research basically focuses on defining small modules of genes that harbor a functional relationship, but in different organisms lead to different phenotypes when disrupted.
+These modules are called 'phenologs'.

+An example of this is a SOX13 knock out in fish induces strong angiogenesis defects, and it has the same function in human endothelial genes, but was identified in yeast where its knock out causes lovastatin sensitivity.
+They take this result back to yeast and examine other genes that are involved in lovastatin resistance and find new drugs that might work as angiogenesis inhibitors in higher organisms.
+They find one such example for a compound that was approved in another indication 40 years ago.